Oscaruix/InnoMex-test/README.md

 # InnoMex-test
 Test Repository for InnoMex

-this is a test repository, the objective is to just take a look to gitHub capabilities.
+This is a test repository for Jaisel and Oscar, the objective is to just take a look to gitHub capabilities.

 Thanks.